dashpay/dash-network-deploy/docs/hpmn-backup.md

 - likely Dash Core quorum state under Docker volume paths such as:
   - `/var/lib/docker/volumes/dashmate_<network>_core_data/_data/.dashcore/testnet3/llmq`

+It does not back up the full Dash Core chainstate.
+On restore, the node may need to resync Core from the network while preserving quorum and Platform runtime state.

 The script also performs runtime discovery for:

 - `priv_validator_key.json`